 How to pay off debt

 When we talk about debt, it’s easy to attach all sorts of negative baggage to the word.
-Debt can feel heavy, intimidating and difficult to shed — especially if you’re shouldering student loans and wondering how to resume making your payments when the emergency forbearance period ends in May.
+Debt can feel heavy, intimidating and difficult to shed.

-But debt isn’t as difficult to pay off as you might think.
-Just like savings, it’s a task best tackled with steps over time.
+But it might not be as difficult as you think.
+Just like savings, it’s a task best tackled over time.
 It helps if you think of it as something you need to manage rather than something you need to get rid of.
 By chipping away at it month after month, you can grind down your debts and start reclaiming your income for other important life goals.

 When you boil it down, managing debt is just a matter of setting priorities that govern how you spend your monthly income.